ryantd42/NY-Legislative-Git/2023/A2878A-2023/bill.md

- criminal justice system, or upon the safety or welfare of the community, and the defendant's diligence in seeking to obtain the requested proper- ty or related relief, the interests of justice would be served by  toll- ing such limitation period].
+ criminal justice system, or upon the safety or welfare of the community, and the defendant's diligence in seeking to obtain the requested proper- ty or related relief, the interests of justice would be served by  toll- ing such limitation period.]
-  (II)  WHERE THE APPLICANT'S MOTION FOR RELIEF REQUESTS THE PERFORMANCE OF ANY OTHER TESTING OF  FORENSIC  EVIDENCE  OR  ANY  PHYSICAL  EVIDENCE SECURED  IN  THE CASE, THE JUDGE SHALL GRANT THE APPLICATION FOR TESTING OF SUCH EVIDENCE, UNLESS THERE IS NO  REASONABLE  PROBABILITY  THAT  THE TESTING OF THIS EVIDENCE COULD RESULT IN A DIFFERENT OR IMPROVED OUTCOME FOR THE PERSON APPLYING FOR RELIEF.
+  (b)  WHERE  THE APPLICANT'S MOTION FOR RELIEF REQUESTS THE PERFORMANCE OF ANY OTHER TESTING OF  FORENSIC  EVIDENCE  OR  ANY  PHYSICAL  EVIDENCE SECURED  IN  THE CASE, THE COURT SHALL GRANT THE APPLICATION FOR TESTING OF SUCH EVIDENCE, UPON ITS DETERMINATION THAT HAD THE RESULTS OF TESTING OF FORENSIC OR OTHER PHYSICAL EVIDENCE BEEN AVAILABLE  AT  THE  TIME  OF TRIAL  OR PLEA, THERE IS A REASONABLE PROBABILITY THAT THE VERDICT WOULD HAVE BEEN MORE FAVORABLE TO THE APPLICANT.
-  (b) (I) In conjunction with the filing of a motion under this subdivi- sion,  the court may direct the people to provide the [defendant] APPLI- CANT AND HIS OR HER COUNSEL with information in the  possession  of  the people  concerning  the  current  physical  location  of  the  specified evidence and if the specified evidence no longer exists or the  physical
+  (C) (I) In conjunction with the filing of a motion under this subdivi- sion, the court may direct the people to provide the [defendant]  APPLI- CANT  AND  HIS  OR HER COUNSEL with information in the possession of the people  concerning  the  current  physical  location  of  the  specified evidence  and if the specified evidence no longer exists or the physical location of the specified evidence is unknown, a representation to  that effect and information and documentary evidence in the possession of the people  concerning  the  last  known physical location of such specified evidence.
- A. 2878  11

- location  of the specified evidence is unknown, a representation to that effect and information and documentary evidence in the possession of the people concerning the last known physical  location  of  such  specified evidence.
-  (II) If there is a finding by the court that the specified evidence no longer  exists  or  the  physical location of such specified evidence is unknown, [such information in and of itself shall not be a  factor  from which  any inference unfavorable to the people may be drawn by the court in deciding a motion under this  section]  THE  COURT  SHALL  GRANT  THE APPLICANT'S MOTION AND VACATE THE JUDGMENT.
+  (II) If there is a finding by the court that the specified evidence no longer exists or the physical location of  such  specified  evidence  is unknown,  [such  information in and of itself shall not be a factor from which any inference unfavorable to the people may be drawn by the  court in  deciding a motion under this section] THE COURT MAY GRANT THE APPLI- CANT'S MOTION AND VACATE THE JUDGMENT UPON A FINDING BY THE  COURT  THAT SUCH EVIDENCE IS UNAVAILABLE DUE TO MALFEASANCE OR NEGLECT.
   (III)  The  court,  on  motion  of the [defendant] APPLICANT, may also issue a subpoena duces tecum directing a  public  or  private  hospital, laboratory  or  other  entity  to produce such specified evidence in its possession and/or information and documentary evidence in its possession concerning the location and status of such specified evidence.
-  (c) In response to a motion under this paragraph, upon notice  to  the parties  and  to the entity required to perform the search the court may order an entity that  has  access  to  the  combined  DNA  index  system ("CODIS") or its successor system to compare a DNA profile obtained from probative  biological  material gathered in connection with the investi- gation or prosecution of the [defendant] APPLICANT against DNA databanks by keyboard searches, or a similar method that does not involve  upload- ing,  upon  a  court's determination that (1) such profile complies with federal bureau of investigation or  state  requirements,  whichever  are applicable and as such requirements are applied to law enforcement agen- cies  seeking  such a comparison, and that the data meet state DNA index system and/or national DNA index system criteria as  such  criteria  are applied to law enforcement agencies seeking such a comparison and (2) if such  comparison had been conducted, [and if the results had been admit- ted in the trial resulting in the judgment,]  a  reasonable  probability exists  that  the verdict would have been more favorable to the [defend- ant, or in a case involving a plea of guilty, if the  results  had  been available  to  the defendant prior to the plea, a reasonable probability exists that the conviction would not  have  resulted]  APPLICANT.
+  [(c)] (D) In response to a motion under this paragraph, upon notice to the parties and to the entity required to perform the search  the  court may  order  an  entity  that has access to the combined DNA index system ("CODIS") or its successor system to compare a DNA profile obtained from probative biological material gathered in connection with  the  investi- gation or prosecution of the [defendant] APPLICANT against DNA databanks by  keyboard searches, or a similar method that does not involve upload- ing, upon a court's determination that (1) such  profile  complies  with federal  bureau  of  investigation  or state requirements, whichever are applicable and as such requirements are applied to law enforcement agen- cies seeking such a comparison, and that the data meet state  DNA  index system  and/or  national  DNA index system criteria as such criteria are applied to law enforcement agencies seeking such a comparison and (2) if such comparison had been conducted, [and if the results had been  admit- ted  in  the  trial resulting in the judgment,] a reasonable probability exists that the verdict would have been more favorable to  the  [defend-
+ A. 2878--A  11

+ ant,  or  in  a case involving a plea of guilty, if the results had been available to the defendant prior to the plea, a  reasonable  probability exists  that  the  conviction  would not have resulted] APPLICANT.
 For purposes of this subdivision, a "keyboard search" shall mean a search of a DNA profile against the databank in which the profile that is searched is not uploaded to or maintained in the databank.